andrewjcohen/refreshdenver/README.md

 Developed using Middleman, Bourbon, Neat, and Bitters.

-Once you clone the repo to your computer just run middleman to see it on your localhost.
+* Clone the repo to your machine.
+* Run 'middleman' in your terminal
+* Preview at localhost:4567
+* 'middleman build' will compile everything to be uploaded to FTP